truthless11/HyKnow/README.md

 1. Raw dataset: [modified MultiWOZ 2.1](https://github.com/alexa/alexa-with-dstc9-track1-dataset)

 2. Our preprocessed dataset can be downloaded from [this link](https://drive.google.com/file/d/1a-JnNEGkd_2HhQsF1wLQ1BE2D_cJ375B), please unzip the file under the root directory and data is placed in ``data/``.

+3. Pretrained Glove embeddings can be downloaded from [this link](https://drive.google.com/file/d/1-JOiwWLqydNdA3mptHNv5ZWKTC2gkcAj/view?usp=drivesdk), please unzip the file and place it in ``data/``.

 ## Implementations of HyKnow
 We build HyKnow in both single-decoder and multi-decoder belief state decoding implementations.